An Introduction to the Films of the French New Wave

-The goal of this seminar is to introduce students to a number of representative films of the French New Wave, perhaps the most important and emblematic moment in modern cinema.
-Along the way, we will look at the theoretical and cultural factors that help explain this extraordinary flowering of filmmaking talent in the late 1950s and early 1960s; and we will also be reading selected and important short essays from the period that will help bring the films’ originality into focus.
-General points to be explored include: France and American popular culture; post-war economic transformations and consumerism; masculine anxiety and new roles for women; the documentary image; the subversion and pastiche of genre; the ideology of form.
-All films will be subtitled and available for streaming to your devices.
+This seminar will introduce students to a number of representative films of the French New Wave, perhaps the most important and emblematic moment in modern cinema, and a point of reference for filmmakers ranging from Quentin Tarantino and Martin Scorsese to John Woo and Wong Kar-Wai.
+Along the way, we will look at the theoretical and cultural factors that help explain this extraordinary flowering of filmmaking talent in the late 1950s and early 1960s; and we will also be reading some important short essays from the period that will help bring the films’ originality into focus.
+Movies screened will be subtitled and will include works by Truffaut, Godard, Varda, Demy, Rohmer, Eustache, and others.